-This lack of momentum led June to develop new teacher programs, like The Innovation Squad which is now a Mobilize community full of Wonder Workshop’s superstar teachers.
+This lack of momentum led June to develop new teacher programs, like The Innovation Squad which is now a Mobilize professional learning community full of Wonder Workshop’s superstar teachers.

 “We realized that a bunch of teachers are super new at this.
 We wanted to have teachers share advice, answer questions and create a program where teachers could also be rewarded for sharing their knowledge,” she says.